ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 ### Task 2 – Validate the  SharePoint Permissions Alert

 In the prior task, you configured an alert that will notify Lynne Robbins when a site collection admin is added to a site collection.
-To test this alert, Holly Dickson will add Alex Wilber as a site collection admin to the global Sharepoint Communication site.
+To test this alert, Holly Dickson will add Alex Wilber as a site collection admin to the global SharePoint Communication site.
 This activity should trigger the alert policy that you just created, which should send an alert notification email to Lynne Robbins’ mailbox.
 You will then switch to the Client 2 VM to see if Lynne received this email.

 1. You should still be logged into the Client 1 VM (LON-CL1) as the **Admin**, and you should still be logged into Microsoft 365 as **Holly Dickson**.